YiyongZhao/Hybrid_Tracer-GNN/README.md

 </p>

 ### Introduction
-HybridTracer-GNN enables inference of hybrid speciation and admixture with fast graph similarity computation neural network.
+HybridTracer-GNN enables inference of hybrid speciation and admixture with fast graph neural network.
 This work is implemented by Pytorch.
 The reference Tensorflow implementation is accessible [[here]](https://github.com/yunshengb/GNN) and another implementation is [[here]](https://github.com/NightlyJourney/GNN) for your information.